grafana/beyla/docs/sources/configure/options.md

 | `executable_name` | `EXECUTABLE_NAME` | string | (unset) |

 Selects the process to instrument by the executable name path.
-This property accepts a regular expression to be matched againts the full executable command line, including the directory where the executable resides on the file system.
+This property accepts a regular expression to be matched against the full executable command line, including the directory where the executable resides on the file system.

 If the `open_port` property is set, the executable to be selected needs to match both properties.